matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 timeline, similar to other membership changes.
 Clients can optionally add a way for users of a room to review all current knocks.

+Please also note the recommendations for clients in the "Security considerations" section below.

 # Security considerations
 Clients must take care when implementing this feature in order to prevent simple abuse vectors that can be accomplished by individual users.
 For